codingkatty/pirate-ai/README.md

 ---

+## Updates 🌊

+Here, find all the stuff I've done for updates.

+### Update 1 (2/12/2024)

+Not a reaalllly big update, but used UptimeRobot to keep Render onilne, so the 'wait' is removed and the AI will reply fast and almost instantly.
+Also, I changed the README images to host on Imgur, so it is readable in the High Seas README page.

+---

 ## Things I learned 📚

 For this project, I've used a couple of languages and services.
 I also explored how to implement AI in code.
 Despite knowing HTML/CSS/JS, I also learned and refreshed my knowledge during the making of this.
 It took me around 2 hours, with the help of Github Copilot for this project.
 I look to make more complex projects to improve me coding skills in the future!